offendingcommit/valdris/Lore/The Recent Awakening.md

 ### Beyond Historical Precedent

-**Complete Dormancy**: Since [[The Great Silence]], [[Architect Ruins]] maintained only basic functions—environmental controls, structural maintenance, and simple resource processing.
+**Complete Dormancy**: Since [The Great Silence](The%20Great%20Silence.md), [Architect Ruins](Architect%20Ruins.md) maintained only basic functions—environmental controls, structural maintenance, and simple resource processing.
 Complex systems, decision-making capabilities, and inter-ruin communication remained completely inactive.

 **Systematic Coordination**: The awakening follows clear patterns of priority and sequence.
 Primary ruins awaken first, establish communication networks, then activate secondary and tertiary sites in logical progression.
 This suggests not malfunction but the execution of a pre-planned protocol.

 **Adaptive Behavior**: Awakening ruins are learning about current conditions and adapting their functions accordingly.
-They respond to human presence, modify outputs based on local needs, and show awareness of political and social changes since [[The Great Silence]].
+They respond to human presence, modify outputs based on local needs, and show awareness of political and social changes since [The Great Silence](The%20Great%20Silence.md).

 **Environmental Integration**: For the first time in eight centuries, ruins are actively managing their local environments rather than simply maintaining them.
 Weather modification systems engage, mineral extraction accelerates, and agricultural enhancement systems expand their areas of influence.